kevinkre/InspireMusic/README.md

 ## Community & Discussion
 * Please support our community project 🌟 by starring it on GitHub 🙏
 * Welcome to join our DingTalk and WeChat groups to share and discuss algorithms, technology, and user experience feedback.
-You may scan the following QR codes to join our official chat groups accordlingly.
+You may scan the following QR codes to join our official chat groups accordingly.

 <p align="center">
   <table>